lucasknook/Programming/README.md

 Super Rotation System (SRS), to allow for wall kicks.

 To be implemented:
-Scoreboard, game over, hold pieces, better random generator.
+Scoreboard, hold pieces, better random generator.

 WIP:
 Better random generator.
+Game over.

 # Compiling
 To build these projects, a makefile is included.
 The makefiles also have options to cross compile for windows.